The SME R&D Scheme

 Often confused with R&D Tax Credits, R&D Tax Relief works as a refund or saving of Corporation Tax.
 This mechanism is only relevant to companies that are profitable from a tax computation viewpoint and therefore liable to Corporation Tax, otherwise you will need to consider R&D Tax Credits.

 What is it worth?
-Using a Corporation Tax rate @ 19% (effective from 30th April 2017), a claim could be worth to the value of 24.7% of your qualifying expenditure.
+Using a Corporation Tax rate @ 19%, a claim could be worth to the value of 24.7% of your qualifying expenditure.

 How is it calculated?
 The net cash benefit is dependent on the Corporation Tax rate, which is directly linked to company profits.
 Using the example above of a £100,000 qualifying spend; the 130% R&D uplift is applied and the enhanced expenditure is then offset against the Corporation Tax liability.
 In this case, the R&D claim would generate an additional £130,000 to offset against your Corporation Tax liability.
 Using the 19% Corporation Tax rate, this would equate to a net cash benefit of £24,700 based on £100,000 expenditure.